Hospitality sector braces for end of wage subsidy

 Despite Auckland remaining at level 2, and the reduced income that means, he won't be able to access any more subsidy.

-While his business should be all right, he said, he is concerned about others in similar positions.
+While his business should be alright, he said, he is concerned about others in similar positions.

 "I don't think a lot of businesses will be able to survive without some form of support, whether that comes from another wage subsidy, whether that comes in some form of legislation that says to landlords, 'we would like you to take a fair and reasonable approach to your tenant.'"